d-w-moore/irods_rule_engine_plugin_python/README.md

 Adding the Python Rule Engine Plugin stanza above the default "irods_rule_engine_plugin-irods_rule_language" stanza will allow any defined Python rules to take precedence over any similarly named rules in the iRODS Rule Language.

-As soon as the stanza is inserted, the iRODS core will a Python source code module to exist at the path `/etc/irods/core.py`.
+As soon as the stanza is inserted, the iRODS core expects a Python source code module to exist at the path `/etc/irods/core.py`.
 Once imported by the iRODS server and successfully compile to a Python byte-code file bearing the ".pyc" extension, any functions in the module will be callable as rules as long as they conform to a  calling convention
 ```
 def a_python_rule( rule_args , callback , rei ):
   # ...
 Python code to be executed in the rule context...